iexcloud/docs/source/getting-started/write-and-read-a-record.md

 Did you know that Apperate comes with 5+ terabytes of built-in financial data?
 See [Production-Ready Core Data](./production-ready-core-data.md) to learn more.

-If you're ready to start importing your own existing data, go to [Migrating and Importing Data](../migrating-and-importing-data.md).
+If you're ready to start importing your own existing data, go to [Migrate and Import Data](../migrating-and-importing-data.md).

-And if you want to perform more operations on your data, see [Interacting with Your Data](../interacting-with-your-data.md).
+And if you want to perform more operations on your data, see [Interact With Your Data](../interacting-with-your-data.md).